webicus/zen-cart/plugins/sitemapXML/readme-sitemapxml.txt

 Affects DB
 ==========
-Yes (creates new records into configuration_group and configuration tables)
+Yes (creates new records into configuration_group, configuration and admin_pages tables).

 DISCLAIMER
 ==========